 Sara Hull, information resources coordinator

-Area of study responsibilities: cultural studies; interdisciplinary programs; social theory, social structure and change
+Area of study responsibilities: cultural studies; interdisciplinary studies; public affairs; social science

 Degrees: B.A. in English, minor in education and theatre certificate, Siena College; M.S. in information science, M.A. in English and M.A. in women’s studies, SUNY Albany